Jerome Mathis: College career

 Mathis holds the NCAA record for career kick return average, breaking the record set by John Taylor of Delaware State University, with an average of 26.6 yards per return.
 He also holds the NCAA record for career kickoff returns for a touchdown with six.

 Professional career

-2005 NFL Combine
+Pre-draft

-Mathis recorded the third fastest, 40 time (4.26 seconds) ever at the NFL Combine, which was broken by Chris Johnson in 2008 and John Ross in 2017.
+Mathis recorded the fourth fastest 40-yard dash time (4.26 seconds) ever at the NFL Combine, which was broken by Chris Johnson in 2008, John Ross in 2017, and Xavier Worthy in 2024.
 His time was tied by Dri Archer in 2014.

 Houston Texans

 In his rookie season with the Texans, he was selected to the Pro Bowl for the AFC to be their starter as a kick returner.
 He was one of three rookies (Shawne Merriman, linebacker, of the San Diego Chargers and Lofa Tatupu, linebacker, of the Seattle Seahawks, being the others) selected to be participants in the game.

 Mathis fractured his left foot in January 2006 during the Pro Bowl, but it wasn't discovered until OTA's months later.
 He was expected to miss only four months, but instead missed six months.
 He returned to practice in November 2006 after missing the first nine games of the season.
 He was later placed on Injured Reserve.
 Mathis then played in only three games in 2007 even returning one kick for a touchdown before once again being place on Injured Reserve.

 Mathis was a restricted free agent following the 2007 season; the Texans declined to offer him another contract.